Skip to main content

 const { lazyModulesCount, middleware, routeMappings } =

-setupLazyLoadingForExpress(this.config.Container, {
+setupLazyLoadingForExpress(this.container.Container, {

 lazyModules: [ReportsLazyModule, AdminLazyModule],